 Portions of an atmospheric river that has brought wet weather to the Pacific Northwest will migrate towards northern Utah and initially bring overnight snow showers through early Friday morning, possibly posing problems for the morning commute, especially through the canyons.

-Warmer air will begin to move in on Friday as a rain/snow mix is expected for the valleys.
+Warmer air will begin to move in later Friday as a rain/snow mix is expected for the valleys.
 However, snow will continue to fall across all northern-central mountains and mountain valleys on Friday, Saturday, and into Sunday morning.

 Utah offers rebates for electric snowblowers, heating equipment: